TomaszRewak/WaveDotNet/README.md

 ![Example](https://repository-images.githubusercontent.com/174710616/65588680-7b3e-11e9-8584-8ac66c7634d9)

+A video presenting the application (in which I also talk a little bit about the source code) can be found here: https://www.youtube.com/watch?v=VlJRcENgmww

 Pretty soon I will try to write few more words describing this projects on my blog (and maybe create a YouTube video demonstrating it).

 The WaveDotNet is an application I've created just as my WPF playground.
 If you are a professional musician then you are probably in a wrong place.
 You won’t be able to create the next masterpiece using it, but still it was fun to mess around with it as my pet project.